 Chris thought about it, couldn’t find a hole in the logic, “Then when you’re finished with the other web stuff, do a webcam.
 Wait, we’re not giving classes free on the web are we?”

-I laughed, “Chris needs to enter the world of cyberspace more often.”
+I laugh, “Chris needs to enter the world of cyberspace more often.”

-Chris looked at her, “What are you talking about?
+Chris looks at me, “What are you talking about?
 I’m not a frigging web designer, that Susan’s thing.
 So explain.”